PlayStation 1: What Made This Console So Influential?

 No more waiting weeks for a dev station to ship from Japan.
 No more tiptoeing around corporate gatekeepers.
 Just plug in and build.
 For Sony, PSY-Q wasn’t just a cost-saver—it was a revolution in accessibility.
 That toolkit, packaged neatly with a Psygnosis smile, unlocked the door for hundreds of developers who couldn’t have otherwise afforded entry.
 In a single swoop, Sony went from exclusive to inclusive.

+Las Vegas, January 1994.
+CES was loud, chaotic, and full of hype—basically the perfect stage for Sony’s coming-out party.
 In a darkened booth, obscured from the main floor, was a tech demo built in part using SN Systems’ tools.
 It wasn’t flashy.
 It wasn’t even a full game.
 But it was fast.
 Smooth.
 Polished in a way that seemed alien compared to the choppy 3D demos Nintendo and Sega were still fumbling with.

 One executive—still skeptical about this whole “PlayStation” idea—stood in silence, watching polygons glide effortlessly across the screen.
 No expensive silicon.
 No custom dev rig.
 Just a PlayStation board, running clean, stable code off a PC.